Agarciafernandez/Agarciafernandez.github.io/_pages/about.md

 This framework has enabled the development of a novel class of multi-target tracking algorithms that estimate sets of trajectories from first principles: trajectory PMBM (TPMBM) filters [[S3]](https://ieeexplore.ieee.org/abstract/document/10799204), trajectory PMB (TPMB) filters [[S4]](https://ieeexplore.ieee.org/abstract/document/9169859), trajectory probability hypothesis density (TPHD) filters and trajectory cardinality probability hypothesis density (TCPHD) filters [[S5]](https://ieeexplore.ieee.org/abstract/document/8846723
 ).
 Among these, the TPMBM filters provide the closed-form solution to obtain the posterior on the set of trajectories.
 The rest are approximate filters with different computational-accuracy trade-offs.

+Sets of trajectories also enable optimal processing of out-of-sequence measurements [[S6]](https://ieeexplore.ieee.org/document/9502575).
+If we consider target spawning, we can use sets of tree trajectories to keep complete genealogy information of each trajectory [[S7]](https://ieeexplore.ieee.org/document/9754270).

 [S1] Á. F. García-Fernández, L. Svensson and M. R. Morelande, "Multiple Target Tracking Based on Sets of Trajectories," in IEEE Transactions on Aerospace and Electronic Systems, vol. 56, no. 3, pp. 1685-1707, June 2020, doi: 10.1109/TAES.2019.2921210.